CDA Installs Intelligent Traffic Management System On Islamabad Highway - UrduPoint

 The ITS system being introduced on Islamabad Expressway would be helpful effective traffic management.
 Commuters will not only get information about time of their journey but would also remain aware about the updates and happening on the Islamabad Expressway.

 Electronic signage has already been installed at Islamabad highway for this purpose.
-For the facilitation of general public a mobile app has also been introduced titled "Capital Road Information System (CRIS)".
+For the facilitation of general public, a mobile app has also been introduced titled "Capital Road Information System (CRIS)".
 This system will help reduce traffic incidents in the Islamabad Expressway.
-Residents of Islamabad will be able to plan their travel more effectively and in an efficient manner.
+The residents of Islamabad will be able to plan their travel more effectively and in an efficient manner.